DragonFish55/sprintproject/test-plans/sprint 2 test plan.md

 # Introduction
 ## Team Z: Harshal Bhole, John Paglia, Megan Resurreccion
 This is Team Z's Sprint 2 test plan.
-In sprint 2, we create an application that is a personal news feed that displays General news headlines when a user is signed out and allows for signed in users to customize news headlines.
+In sprint 2, we created an application that is a personal news feed that displays General news headlines when a user is signed out and allows for signed in users to customize news headlines.
+When the user is logged in news data that is relevant to the categories saved in the user's account will be retrieved.
 News headlines will be obtained from https://newsapi.org.

 # Test Items
 1. Landing Page